friendly-bits/geoip-shell/Documentation/DETAILS.md

 - lib/geoip-shell-lib-arrays.sh
 - lib/geoip-shell-lib-uninstall.sh
 - lib/geoip-shell-lib-ip-tools.sh
+- lib/geoip-shell-lib-lookup.sh

-The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.
+The **lib-common** script includes a large number of functions used throughout the suite, and assigns some essential variables.

-The lib-setup script implements some of the CLI interactive and noninteractive setup and arguments parsing.
+The **lib-setup** script implements some of the CLI interactive and noninteractive setup and arguments parsing.
 It is used by the -manage script.

-The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.
+The **lib-status** script implements the status report which you can get by issuing the `geoip-shell status` command.

+The **lib-lookup** script implements the lookup action which you can use by issuing the `geoip-shell lookup` command.

-The -lib-ipt and -lib-nft scripts implement support for iptables and nftables, respectively.
+The **lib-ipt** and **lib-nft** scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.

-The -lib-non-owrt script includes some functions which are not needed for OpenWrt
+The **lib-non-owrt** script includes some functions which are not needed for OpenWrt

-The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
+The **lib-arrays** script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.

-The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.
+The **lib-uninstall** script has some functions which are used both for uninstallation and for reset if required.

-The lib-ip-tools script is only used under specific conditions:
+The **lib-ip-tools** script is only used under specific conditions:
 - During initial setup, with whitelist mode, and only if wan interfaces were set to 'all', and LAN subnets were not specified via command line args. geoip-shell then assumes that it is being configured on a host behind a router and firewall, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
 - At the time of creating/updating firewall rules, and only if LAN subnets automatic detection is enabled. geoip-shell then re-detects LAN subnets automatically.